 That the data cannot be aggregated, redacted, summarized, masked or otherwise protected in a way that allows partial disclosure.

-If another person asks to see the confidential data, the filer and the requesting person shall meet and confer to resolve the dispute informally, consistent with the intent of new Rule 11.3 of Commission decision D.06-06-066.
+If another person asks to see the confidential data, the filer and the requesting person shall meet and confer to resolve the dispute informally, consistent with the intent of new Rule 11.3 of Commission Decision D.06-06-066.
 If they cannot resolve the dispute, the filer and the requesting person shall present the dispute to the assigned ALJ.
 The confidentiality claim and dispute will be resolved consistent with the Commission’s procedures for addressing confidentiality claims and requests for information in the context of Public Record Act requests.

 Load Forecast Adjustments

 D.05-10-042 stated “[w]e require that month-ahead compliance filings include adjustments for positive and negative load growth due to migration.
 Apart from load changes due to load migration, load forecasts should not be updated from LSE’s Year-Ahead filing.”
-D.11-06-022 changed this rule, and created the flexibility for LSEs who wish to adjust their year ahead forecasts to do so up until August 19.
+LSEs submit historical load data and year ahead load forecasts in March and April of the year before the RA compliance year.
+CEC staff complete analysis on the LSE submitted information and together with overall statewide forecasts that CEC staff produce annually, LSEs are sent updated year ahead RA obligations based on load forecast information.
+LSEs receive this information in July of each year.
+Before 2012 compliance year, LSEs were unable to revise or change their forecasts between April and the October RA filing deadline.
+This proved to be a significant period of time, and some LSEs requested the ability to revise their year ahead information closer to the RA Filing.
+D.11-06-022 created a process for LSEs who wish to adjust their year ahead forecasts to do so up until August 17.
 This will ensure that RA obligations LSEs procure to meet are as accurate as possible.
 The decision adopted a schedule for doing that, and it is integrated into the schedule in section 2.

-On or around July 25, 2012 the CPUC will send each LSE its preliminary month specific RA obligation for January-December 2013.
+On July 31st, 2012 the CPUC sent each LSE the preliminary month specific RA obligation for January-December 2013.
 Because the Year-Ahead forecasts will make assumptions about direct access load, the Year-Ahead forecasts are revised to account for actual direct access customer migration to date, and expected additional load migration prior to the obligation period.
-On August 19, LSEs are able to submit revised forecasts to account for load migration or revised assumptions that occur between April and August.
+On August 17, LSEs are able to submit revised forecasts to account for load migration or revised assumptions that occur between April and August.
 This is to improve accuracy of the RA obligations that LSEs are required to procure towards and that are to be met with the year ahead filing in October.
-All LSEs will receive Final RA obligations and allocations on or about September 15; All LSEs will receive adjustments even if each LSE does not individually file adjustments to their year ahead load forecasts.
+All LSEs will receive Final RA obligations and allocations on or about September 17; all LSEs will receive adjustments even if each LSE does not individually file adjustments to their year ahead load forecasts.
 IOUs should adjust their forecast to account both for customers who are known to have returned to bundled service and for those that have notified the IOU that they intend to return to bundled service prior to the Filing Month.
 ESPs should account for contracted load and a reasonable expectation for the rate of contract renewals of non-firm load or load with expiring contracts.
 If the CEC determines that the assumptions made are not plausible, the CEC may make a plausibility adjustment to account for a more plausible rate of customer retention.
 The CPUC requires LSEs to procure to meet RAR based on the load forecasts that are submitted to the CEC and adjusted by the CEC.